Mooncake911/Generation-of-medical-data/Tables/README.md

-Start data sets for generation
+Start data sets for generation and data.rar is a result of data generation 70000+ rows